JRSaunders/Giraffe/README.md

 ```

 ## Install: Client/Front End Side
-Create this folder `chown apache:apache giraffe` or `chmod 666 giraffe`.
+Create a folder named giraffe in your js directory.
+Then `chown apache:apache giraffe` or `chmod 666 giraffe`.

 Giraffe can update your Javascript File when composer updates the package.